fuzzylogicxx/fuzzylogic/posts/practical-performance-tips.md

 ## Background images

-Sometimes developers implement an image as a CSS background image rather than a “content image”, either because they feel it’ll be easier to manipulate that way—a typical example being a responsive hero banner with overlaid text—or simply because it’s decorative rather than meaninful.
+Sometimes developers implement an image as a CSS background image rather than a “content image”, either because they feel it’ll be easier to manipulate that way—a typical example being a responsive hero banner with overlaid text—or simply because it’s decorative rather than meaningful.
 However it’s worth being aware of how that impacts the way that image loads.

 Outgoing requests for images defined in CSS rather than HTML won’t start until the browser has created the [Render Tree](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/render-tree-construction).
 The browser must first download and parse the CSS then construct the CSSOM before it knows that “Element X” should be visible and has a background image specified, in order to then decide to download that image.
 For important images, that might feel too late.

-[As Harry Roberts explains](https://csswizardry.com/2018/06/image-inconsistencies-how-and-when-browsers-download-images/#0) it’s worth considering whether the need might be served as well or better by a content image, since by comparison that allows the image to discover and request the image nice and early.
+[As Harry Roberts explains](https://csswizardry.com/2018/06/image-inconsistencies-how-and-when-browsers-download-images/#0) it’s worth considering whether the need might be served as well or better by a content image, since by comparison that allows the browser to discover and request the image nice and early.

 > By moving the images to <img /> elements… the browser can discover them far sooner—as they become exposed to the browser’s preload scanner—and dispatch their requests before (or in parallel to) CSSOM completion